The Australian Classification Review Board has unanimously determined that the film X-Men: Apocalypse is

 Baroness Manningham-Buller, former head of MI5, has said previously that extremists need to be exposed, challenged and countered.
 The proposed measures would have the opposite effect and should not find their way into the new civil order regime.

-restrict the "harmful activities" of an "extremist" individual.
-The definition of "harmful" could include a risk of public disorder, a risk of harassment, alarm or distress, or the ill-defined "threat to the functioning
+to restrict the "harmful activities" of an "extremist" individual.
+The definition of "harmful" could include a risk of public disorder, a risk of harassment, alarm or distress, or the ill-defined "threat to the

 "No convincing case has been made for the necessity of new measures to restrict free speech.
 Existing measures are already deterring individuals and groups from engaging in open debate on important issues.
 The plans re-announced today, though